jeniyat/TweeTime/README.md

 ## Instruction to run:
-python main.py <input file name>
+python main.py \<input file name\>
-this will store the ouput in "ouput.txt" file and also print in the standard output
+This will store the ouput in "ouput.txt" file and also print in the standard output

 ## Format of input file:
 each line in the file contains 6 tab separated values :